FaithAlone.net

 There are also historical examples of the Catholic Church allowing, or even seemingly prescribing slavery.

-One of these is highly significant, because it's part of the Third Lateran Council (1179 AD), which is ecumenical:
+One of these is highly significant, because it is part of the Third Lateran Council (1179 AD), which is Ecumenical:

 Third Lateran Council (1179 AD) - Canons 24, 27